Patoski-patoski/ReversiCrypt/README.md

 # REVERSCRIPT

-A C program that encrypt private files. txt and csv and markdown files are supported.
+A C program that encrypts private files. txt and csv and markdown files are supported.

 ## Table of Contents
 1. Description